-ROS is an open source operating system for robots and supports several modern high-level programming languages [15][16].
+ROS is an open source operating system for robots and supports several modern high-level programming languages [26][27].
 This proposed robot is developed based on the ROS environment and uses the ROS topic method to transfer information between nodes to support the needs of multi-hardware module integration development as shown in Figure 5.
-The "/cmd_vel" and "/tf", etc. in Figure 4 are the different topics in the ROS.
-Communication on topics happens by sending ROS messages between nodes [17].
+The "Topic1" and "Topic2", etc. in Figure 5 are the different topics in the ROS.
+Communication on topics happens by publishing and subscribing ROS messages with specific topic between nodes [28].